 Generally, mastiffs have a moderate level of tolerance to cold, but they should not be left outside on cold winter nights.

 They have a short outer coat along with a dense undercoat, which can protect them from cold.
 But, if the temperature drops to lower levels, then their fur cannot offer reliable protection from cold.

 However, you can make some changes to your mastiff’s routine to help it avoid getting sick in cold temperatures.
 You need to start with some dietary changes to help your dog have a more active day.
 You should give your mastiff calorie-rich food to make sure it produces enough heat inside its body.

 This not only helps in producing more heat but also keeps your dog more active throughout the day.
 But, you need to keep the quantity of food in a balanced amount to avoid making it lethargic.
 The food also has to be healthy to avoid accumulating excess fats, which can be a problem.

 Moreover, avoid giving cold water to your dog for drinking.
 Bath your dog with warm water and wrap a warm towel around it immediately after drying its fur.
-This helps the mastiff retain more heat, so you should be mindful of drying your dog’s fur at the soonest.
+This helps the mastiff retain more heat, so you should be mindful of drying your dog’s fur.

 How to Insulate Dog Houses?

 Insulating your dog house can be an effective way of helping it stay warm during winters.
 It not only keeps the cold outside but also retains the heat already present inside the dog house.
 So, here are some of the methods that you can use to insulate your mastiff’s safe haven.